stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

    "Innsmouth?
 Well, it's a queer kind of a town down at the mouth of the Manuxet.
 Used to be almost a city--quite a port before the War of 1812--but all gone to pieces in the last hundred years or so.
-No railroad now--B. &amp; M. never went through, and the branch line from Rowley was given up years ago.
+No railroad now--B. & M. never went through, and the branch line from Rowley was given up years ago.

    "More empty houses than there are people, I guess, and no business to